 For a list of accredited veterinary technology programs in Canada, click here.

 In those states and provinces for which the AAVSB reviews eligibility, the AAVSB requires an official transcript showing a graduation date from an accredited veterinary technology program.
-Transcripts must be at the AAVSB office by the application deadline date.
+Transcripts must be postmarked by the application deadline date.